 We did stop in at the BLM Field Office and the DNR Office to pick their brains on possibilities for boondocking in Fairbanks, but they were unable to point us in any particular direction other than the paid campgrounds.
 No worries, though, we scouted some places out for you!

-Free Camping at Chena Hot Springs Road: Mile Marker 38.2
+Chena Hot Springs Road: Mile Marker 38.2

 Going out on Chena Hot Springs Road from Fairbanks, mile marker 38.2 had a great pull out area with 4 or 5 camping spots.
 The road was gravel with a few pot holes, but we would have felt comfortable bringing our 38-foot motorhome down the road.
 It is a very short road and comes to a river access area that is spectacular.
 The forest around the area offers privacy and noise reduction from the adjacent highway.
 This would be a great place to hang out for a few days of peace and quiet and escape from reality.

 Chena Hot Springs Road: 48 Mile Pond

 At Mile Marker 48, there is a sign for the 48 Mile Pond.
 Down this gravel road less than a quarter mile, there is a pond with 3-4 campsites around it.
 We drove Daypack (our Fiat) around the area with no problems, and it would be find to drive a larger rig into.
 It wouldn’t be easy to back out of, as it is not wide, but it is doable with some skilled maneuvering.
 When we pulled in to scope out the area, there was a large cow moose munching on some grass in the pond!
 She was more concerned with her dinner than with us, and we were able to snap some great pictures of her!
 While we watched her eat, a camper pulled in on the other side of the pond and set up camp.
 This spot is absolutely gorgeous and would be a great place to spend some time.
 With no cell signal, though, it would be tough to stay for too long!